Top 11 Modern Custom Window Designs To Inspire Your Next Big Project

 Especially if you’re limited in space, you can have your window designed in different styles and shapes that will be perfect in terms of functionality and comfort.

-The triangle design may include inverted, right or left angle, or even isosceles, trapezoids and pentagons shapes.
+The triangle windows may be designed in many shapes, including the right or left angle, isosceles, trapezoids or pentagons.

-One thing for sure—triangular windows make all your neighbours’ houses look boring.
+One thing for sure—triangular windows installed in your house make other houses look monotonous.

 #5 Picture Windows